 The landmine and unexploded ordnance (UXO) problem in the Republic of North Macedonia (North Macedonia) has been a legacy of the 2001 conflict between the government forces of North Macedonia and ethnic-Albanian insurgents, and the two World Wars.
 At the start of ITF activities in 2001, approximately 21 square kilometres of land were mine suspected and there was no national mine action capacity available.

 With international support, including ITF, North Macedonia fulfilled its obligations of Article 5 of Ottawa convention in September 2006 and thus achieved a mine-free status, but the problem of UXO mostly from both World Wars still remains.
 UXO contamination presents an extensive problem, especially when coinciding with natural disasters, such as extensive fires, and requires a permanent national capacity.
-In addition, there is severe underwater UXO contamination in North Macedonian waters, including Lake Ohrid, which has been declared as World Heritage Site by UNESCO.
+In addition, there is severe underwater UXO contamination in waters of North Macedonia, including Lake Ohrid, which has been declared as World Heritage Site by UNESCO.

 What we do